top of page

 Frequently Asked Questions

 We understand you may have many questions before participating.
 Below are a few common questions we receive.
-Click each question to reveal the answer.
-If you have any additional question, please feel free to contact us.
+If you have any additional questions, please feel free to contact us.

 What is a Clinical Trial?A clinical trial is a carefully designed study that is done with volunteers who receive investigational medical treatments.
 The volunteers are closely monitored by doctors and research professionals.
 The treatments are developed by pharmaceutical companies who select physicians to conduct the trials.
 Through these trials, the benefits of investigational drugs may be shown.